 The Zelikovitz Centre is pleased to organize and sponsor an annual interdisciplinary graduate student conference called the “Student Colloquium”.
 Each year, a theme is chosen to bring students working in the area of Jewish Studies into conversation with students working in a wide range of disciplines across the university.

-Co-chairs and Religion and Public Life MA students Noë Bourdeau and Erin Wilkins organized the colloquium with papers from a variety of disciplines and institutions.
-The colloquium presented student research centred around the theme of The Religious Imagination: Constructions of Traditions, Narratives, Power, and Practice in Religion.
-The colloquium was well attended by faculty and students, who engaged in thoughtful and collegial discussion in response to the impressive research presented.
+Co-chairs Jalil Aalab and Peter Heyck are organizing the colloquium with a call for papers from a variety of disciplines and institutions.
+The colloquium will the feature student research centered around the theme of Religion: Tradition & Transformation.
+As in past years, this year’s colloquium is expected to be well attended by faculty and students, who will be able to engage in thoughtful and collegial discussion in response to the impressive research to be presented.

 Previous Colloquia: